wp-plugins/hello-dolly-for-your-song/readme.txt

 == Screenshots ==

-1. Display the songtext in the admin head
+1. Display songtext in the admin head
 2. Options Page

 == Changelog ==

 = 0.3 =
 * 3 may 2013
-* Structed and readable code
+* Structured and readable code
+* Initial published version

 = 0.2 =
 * 3 may 2013